‘All in the golden afternoon’ at the 2010 Arb Gala

 When not enjoying all the through-the rabbit-hole touches – including an opportunity to put faces in cutouts and pose as Wonderland characters – guests enjoyed gourmet food and browsed silent auction tents where everything from plants and trees to objets d’art to jewelry to wine to Wolfpack memorabilia were available for bid.
 Those tents also offered a shady respite from the unseasonable mid-90s temperatures.

 In the evening guests attended a reception and program at the arboretum’s McSwain Education Center, where the center’s namesake and benefactor, Ms. Ruby McSwain, was among those enjoying an array of desserts, including N.C.
 State ice cream.
-Dr. Johnny Wynne, dean of the College of Agriculture and Life Sciences, opened the program by thanking the “many dedicated volunteers whose efforts made the gala a truly wonderland experience.
+Dr. Johnny Wynne, dean of the College of Agriculture and Life Sciences, opened the program by thanking the “many dedicated volunteers whose efforts made the gala a truly wonderland experience….
 We are very fortunate to have many devoted and talented donors and friends who give of their time and energy.
-And the 2010 Gala event chair, Sylvia Redwine, is a perfect example of this kind of friend.”
+And the 2010 Gala event chair, Sylvia Redwine, is a perfect example of this kind of friend.
+She is a woman who can do it all and gives her all to the arboretum.”

 Woodson said he particularly enjoyed the event because “my background is horticultural science, in fact, ornamental horticulture.”
 He then revealed that he had visited the arboretum in December 2009, and at that time, he told his wife, “I’ve got to take you to see one of the best university arboreta in the country.”